lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

 - *standard output* (stdout) for writing the output data
 - *standard error* (stderr) for displaying error messages separately from the output data

-Applications written in this way can function as composable building blocks using Unix pipes.
+Applications written in this way can function as composable building blocks using UNIX pipes.
 Using these standard I/O mechanisms is much more flexible than reading from or writing to files whose names are hardcoded in the program.

 E.g., the ``yes`` command outputs its arguments forever on consecutive output lines,